-As part of the escape planning, you will need to consider those who are less able than others.
+As part of establishing your fire evacuation policies and procedures, you will need to consider those who are less able than others that usually use the lift instead of stairs in your building.
 Elevators must not be used in the event of a fire, which means that you may need specialist equipment or help to ensure that those in wheelchairs or who are otherwise disabled can make their escape swiftly and safely.

 In order to ensure that the evacuation has been successful, anyone leaving the building must assemble at a pre-planned designated location.
-This is often the workplace car park or similar open space away from the danger.
-At this location, designated fire marshals must take a register to determine who has evacuated and who has not.
+At this location, designated fire marshals must take a register to determine who has evacuated the building and who has not.

 In many scenarios, it can be difficult to know who was in the building when the fire alarm went off and who is somewhere else and therefore doesn’t need to be accounted for.
 In schools, care homes and hospitals there will be records of who is in the building, but in workplaces it can be harder to determine this.